 You may also notice the presence of excess chlorine in the water due to eye and skin irritation when you bathe and shower.
 High levels of chlorine in laundry water can fade and damage clothes and linens during the wash.

 If you detect the smell of rotten eggs when you run your water, there is likely sulfur in your water supply.
 When your water contains any level of sulfur, it’s too dangerous to consume, and you should contact a plumber to inspect it immediately.

 Your water should always be clear, especially after running it for a few minutes.
 When it’s placed in a cup or glass, if you notice a tint or discoloration, it’s a sign of something in your water that isn’t safe to drink.
 It could be a result of an increased level of iron or manganese, or it could be rust from your water pipes that have come loose.
+It may also be an indication that you need to replace your old, corroded water heater.
 Discoloration has also been related to upstream pollutants from rain washed chemicals such as motor oil, pesticides, or agricultural runoff.

 Another sign of poor water quality is an oily film that stands on top of your water, such as in the toilets or when you run a bath.
 This is an indication of grease or oil that has made its way into the system.
 Since oil and water don’t mix, you’ll notice that this substance will rise to the top.

 Metallic or Bitter Taste